What is Involved in a Dispute Response?

-If the merchant wishes to challenge the dispute, a dispute response can be submitted within the allotted time frame (usually anywhere from 3 to 20 days).
+If the merchant wishes to challenge the dispute, a dispute response can be submitted within the allotted time frame.

 Dispute response packages are compiled by the merchant and submitted to the issuer via the acquirer.
 The issuer will review the dispute response and issue a verdict.
 If the issuer finds the response validates the original transaction, the dispute is overturned.
 Funds are returned to the merchant and the cardholder is charged a second time.
 If the issuer deems the dispute response isn’t compelling, the dispute stands.